 Thanks for the conversation.
 The bottom line, I think, is that those of us who were active in this field pre-internet really must digitize out archives if we want our contribution to be seen in the broader scheme of things.
 History is important, and art is ever-evolving, which is a wonderful thing!

 I was intending to put together a blog post about all this.
 But I think this written conversation covers a lot of the bases, and I was wondering if you’d agree to me reposting some (or all) of this discussion on my blog (with appropriate credits, of course, and links to your site).
 Not sure if this is the ‘done thing’, as I am quite new to blogging myself.
-I’ve only recently started, manly because of experiencing frustration at the pathetic level of discourse on social media where you can’t disagree with someone without it becoming an abusive argument.
+I’ve only recently started, mainly because of experiencing frustration at the pathetic level of discourse on social media where you can’t disagree with someone without it becoming an abusive argument.

 Anyhow, wonderful to chat!